 Holmen has for several years worked with a Supplier Code of Conduct.
 The purpose of this Code is to work for a sustainable development which includes respect for internationally recognised principles relating to anti-corruption, human rights, health and safety, and the environment.

-As signatories to the UN Global Compact, Holmen has undertaken to uphold and respect human rights in its sphere of influence.
-Since suppliers fall within that sphere of influence, it is important to set clear requirements for them on the issue of human rights.
-The code of conduct covers all the areas touched upon by the Global Compact.
+As a signatory to the UN Global Compact, Holmen has undertaken to uphold and respect human rights in its sphere of influence.
+Since suppliers fall within this circle, it is important to set clear requirements for them on the issue of human rights.
+The Code of Conduct covers all the areas touched upon by the Global Compact.

-In the event the principles of the code are not complied with the problem must be rectified and a plan drawn up on how to ensure that the problems are not repeated.
-The purpose of the code of conduct is to improve conditions for those who work in Holmen's value chain, and it is therefore important that the suppliers are given an opportunity to correct shortcomings in the business.
-However, if the principles are repeatedly breached, the contract with the supplier may be terminated.
+If the evaluation shows that the principles of the code have not been complied with, the supplier must rectify the problem and draw up a plan to ensure that the problems are not repeated.
+The purpose of the Supplier Code of Conduct is to improve conditions for those who work in Holmen's value chain, and it is therefore important that suppliers are given an opportunity to correct shortcomings in the business.
+In the event of repeated failure to comply with the principles, however, the contract with the supplier may be terminated.